Birthday Favors Parents Don't Hate: 12 Low-Clutter Ideas for Kids' Parties

 Birthday Favors to Avoid

-- Anything with very small pieces for ages 3–4 — choking hazard concerns
+• Anything with tiny loose pieces for ages 3–4

 How to Choose the Right Favor for Your Party